Direct Aid Program (DAP) – Kolkata

 What activities are eligible for DAP support?

 DAP activities should aim to achieve practical and tangible outcomes of high development impact.
-We are committed to working with India to contain and combat COVID-19 and address the health, economic and social impacts of the pandemic.
-In 2020-21 we aim to work with partners on high quality projects on five thematic areas:
+In 2021-22 we aim to work with partners on high quality projects on five thematic areas:

 · Education, innovation & entrepreneurship: under education, projects that work towards increasing access to education and learning opportunities.
 Under skills and entrepreneurship, projects that promote micro and small scale industries that have been impacted due to COVID-19.

-We welcome projects that also consider health, gender and disability inclusion within the above priority themes.
+We welcome projects that also consider health and/or diversity (including indigenous, LGBTQI+ and disability inclusion) within the above priority themes.

 We will generally NOT fund the following: